Colorist Services

 Colorists working in the Jaime Pelayo (Almodóvar regular) and Walter Volpatto (Spider-Man Far From Home) tier with DaVinci Resolve suites at El Ranchito, User T38, and Telson

 Here is how this works in practice.
-Spain's colorist roster is anchored by Jaime Pelayo (Pedro Almodóvar's regular through Pain and Glory, Parallel Mothers, Volver, Broken Embraces — Almodóvar's signature saturated-Mediterranean palette runs through his hand) and the Italian-born Walter Volpatto (Spider-Man Far From Home, Tenet, Nope, Dunkirk — working through Company 3 with strong Spain credits).
-David Rodríguez and an skilled senior tier deliver out of El Ranchito Madrid (Game of Thrones VFX-color, Stranger Things, the Bayona slate).
+Spain's colorist roster is anchored by Jaime Pelayo (Pedro Almodóvar's regular through Pain and Glory, Parallel Mothers, Volver, Broken Embraces.
+Almodóvar's signature saturated-Mediterranean palette runs through his hand) and the Italian-born Walter Volpatto (Spider-Man Far From Home, Tenet, Nope, Dunkirk — working through Firm 3 with strong Spain credits).
+David Rodríguez and a skilled senior tier deliver out of El Ranchito Madrid (Game of Thrones VFX-color, Stranger Things, the Bayona slate).
 User T38 Madrid, Telson Madrid, Deluxe Spain.
 Plus Filmax Color Barcelona and Apuntolapospo.

 Here is the short of it.
 DaVinci Resolve dominates the working pipeline alongside Baselight rooms for higher-end finishing.
 With HDR Dolby Vision and IMF master deliverables routed for Netflix, HBO Max, Movistar+, Disney+.
 Amazon Prime, Apple TV+, and theatrical DCP.
 The cinematographer-colorist relationship runs deep — José Luis Alcaine, Javier Aguirresarobe, Pau Esteve Birba, Eduard Grau.
 And Daniel Aranyó (the Almodóvar and Bayona DP cohort) hand off LUTs and reference looks that route through these rooms.
 AEC (the Spanish Society of Cinematographers) and the AISGE-AIE union framework support the working environment.